 Washington Exposure Notifications (WA Notify) is a tool to help stop the spread of COVID-19.
 WA Notify works through smartphones, without sharing any personal information, to alert users if they may have been exposed to COVID-19.
-It is completely private and doesn’t know or track who you are or where you go and participation is voluntary.
+It is completely private and doesn’t know or track who you are or where you go.
+Participation is voluntary.

 How it Works